rb7a/sora/src/content/work/train-window.md

 ## Prompt

-Prompt: Reflections in the window of a train traveling through the Tokyo suburbs.
+Reflections in the window of a train traveling through the Tokyo suburbs.